MBCProject/mbc-markdown/README.md

 Some malware behaviors are low-level, support many objectives and other behaviors, and aren't necessarily malicious.
 For example, a TCP socket may be created, or a string may be checked for some condition.
 Because such behaviors are often noted in malware analysis, they are captured in MBC.
 See [Micro-behaviors](./micro-behaviors/README.md) for details.

 ### <a name="ids"></a>Identifiers ###
 As shown below, the letter of an identifier relays information about a behavior.
-Note that letters used in MBC 2.0 are different than in earlier versions.
+Note that letters used in MBC 2.0 are changed from previous versions.

 |**Letter**|**Example**|**Description**|
 |---|---|---|